mmamedov/page-cache/README.md

 Composer autoloader is recommended.

 Do not use `master` branch, as it may contain unstable code, use versioned branches instead.

+Upgrading from version 1.* to 2.0
+---
+Version 2.0 is not backwards compatible with versions starting with v1.0.
+Version 2.0 introduces new features and code was refactored to enable us deliver more features.

+When upgrading to version 2.0, please not the followings:
+- PHP requirements >= 5.6.
+- Your config file must be like this `return [...]` and not `$config = array(...);` like in previous version.
+- `expiration` setting is now `cache_expiration_in_seconds`

+If you find any other notable incompatibilities please let us know we will include them here.

 No Database calls
 ----